 From the foothills of the Catskill Mountains to the peaks of the Adirondacks, New York is home to one of the most vivid autumns in the world.
-Whether you see it on a scenic roadway, up in the air or from a gorgeous hiking trail, the vibrant fall leaves will fill you with wonder amidst the changing seasons.
-Here’s your everlasting map to the most scenic fall foliage destinations all over New York.
+Whether you see it from a scenic roadway, from up in the air, or from a gorgeous hiking trail, the vibrant fall leaves will fill you with wonder amidst the changing seasons.
+Here’s your everlasting map to the most scenic fall foliage destinations all over New York State.

-Take in the beauty of the Catskills by climbing Mount Utsayantha and Fire Tower where you'll find stunning views of the autumn landscape.
-Only 1 mile from base to peak, it’s a leisurely climb that’s perfect for hikers and dogs alike.
+Take in the beauty of the Catskills by climbing Mount Utsayantha where you'll find stunning views of the autumn landscape.
+Only one mile from base to peak, it’s a leisurely climb that’s perfect for hikers and dogs alike.

 Known as the “Grand Canyon of the East,” Letchworth State Park is home to waterfalls and plunging gorges.
 Walk the Gorge Trail to see how it earned its nickname, and if you’re feeling adventurous, go whitewater rafting on the Genesee River where you'll go through the heart of the canyon.